PennLINC/grmpy2022/analyses/Data_Narrative_Template.md

 Upon [seventh](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation7) run of the group, we were satisfied with the fieldmaps.

 Performed [eighth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation8) run of the group, after noticing that two participants had an extra session.
-Namely, for subject 20120, session 10939 was not used.
-For subject 95257, session 11191 was dropped.
-However, subject 20120 does not have fracback, and subject 95257 has all imscribe parameters set to 0.
+Namely, for BBL 20120, session 10939 was not used.
+For BBL 95257, session 11191 was dropped.
+However, BBL 20120 does not have fracback, and BBL 95257 has all imscribe parameters set to 0 for the sessions chosen.

 Performed [ninth](https://github.com/PennLINC/grmpy2022/tree/master/analyses/Validation9) run of the group after deleting ASL data (to add in the data from Aziz's ASLPrep paper) and renaming variants via CuBIDS-apply.